 Detailed Targeting: Under the same umbrella as Facebook, Instagram’s paid advertising has a vast ability to target your audience.
 Whether you want to target by interests, locations, behaviors, demographics, or even match a current customer list, Instagram advertising makes sure your message will be seen by the right audience.
 In addition to detailed targeting, you can ensure you’re hitting your business goals with one of Instagram’s 11 campaign goals.

 Eye Catching: Instagram is one of the most visual social media platforms people spend their time on.
-If you’re producing photo and video content, Instagram advertising is a great path to get higher reach on that content.
-The majority of Instagram content uploaded by users is recorded and shot on their phone, meaning brands don’t need high creative budgets or super technical content to relate with their consumers.
+If you’re producing photo and video content, Instagram advertising is a great path to get a higher reach on that content.
+The majority of Instagram content uploaded by users is recorded and shot on their phones, meaning brands don’t need high creative budgets or super technical content to relate with their consumers.

 Sell More: Instagram business pages have had the ability to create shopping posts for the past year or so, but Instagram has started to roll out some additional paid ad features that will hopefully help brands showcase more of their products.
 Collection Ads, introduced into testing in early 2018, use a combination of photos and videos to highlight products in a compelling way and allow users to make purchases without even leaving the platform.